bandrivskagalyna/falcon-task/README.md

-There are two Rest endpoint:
+There are two rest endpoints:

 POST /newMessage - takes dummy json input and publishes it to Redis chanel.
 The following json format is used:
  {"messageText": "text"}